Skip to content

 types

-A list of types which should be displace in this summary.
-Contains one or more of this values: refs, defs.
+A list of types to display in this summary.
+Contains one or more of: refs, defs.

 reflink

-A internal reference link which is used for the post-processing and injection of the reference links.
+An internal reference link used for post-processing and injection of reference links.

 Configuration